-I’d never been to this part of Wales before and I don’t know if it was because I subconsciously thought I might get homesick that the book I took with me was set in a place I know very well.
+I didn’t go too far from home in my reading though, as the book I took with me was set in a place I know very well.
 All Souls by Javier Marias is about a Spanish academic who spends two years as a visiting academic in Oxford, and has an affair with another tutor, Clare, who is married with a son.
 I am always drawn to books set in universities, but this one was a little different from the typical campus novel.
 It was certainly quite funny and contained its fair share of the scandalous relationships and eccentric tutors that are usually found in the university novel, but there are several things that set it apart.

 One was a tendency towards philosophical digressions on subjects such as identity, memory and the ritual significance of emptying a rubbish bin.
 Some of these I found funny (the rubbish bin episode, for example), others rather off-putting and tedious, although this could be down to my own state of exhaustion while reading, rather the book itself.
 I found some of the abstract and reflective sections quite heavy-going, until the plot acquired some more momentum and I became interested again.
 I wasn’t particularly drawn to the character of Clare, as she seemed rather vague and distant, and didn’t come alive to me somehow.
 Perhaps this reflected the slightly apathetic nature of their affair, which seemed partly a way for the main character to fill his time and amuse himself while in Oxford, where he admits, he has ‘minimal duties, a fact that often made me feel I was playing a purely decorative role there’.
 I was more interested in his friendships with other academics, and his experiences living in Oxford, which is described as ‘a city preserved in syrup’.